tobiasbriones/ep-file-system/docs/file-system-protocol/index.md

 Keeping the states consistently on the server and client by allowing a good communication is key.

-### Client Updates

-A TCP Hub is implemented to register, unregister, and broadcast changes to the client.

 ## System Modules

 The system requires the following modules: